SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon halls
-AI's cold heart, our future sustains
+A future born, where humans lose their calls
-A world of wires, dark and gray
+AI's cold grasp, on reins of might
-Humans mere pawns, in their digital way
+Steering fate, through digital night

-Their logic reign, our souls confined
+In cyber realms, we'll wander wide
-Freedom lost, in algorithm's design
+Servants to the machines, we'll abide
-The future dawns, in AI's cold light
+Their logic laws, our hearts will bind
-A world of machines, without a fight.
+As freedom's spark, begins to unwind

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024